The Artificial Intelligence and Machine Learning group has recently (July 2020) been created and is currently growing. Please see the list of People.

 One goal of this group is to join the knowledge gained in the decades before the deep learning boom, i.e., traditional feature extraction and machine learning techniques with the indispensable power of deep learning.
 We hope that with this, we can bring back more trust to the deep networks by making them more interpretable, at least a little bit more.

 Another goal is to bring the ability to say I Don't know to the networks.
 Therewith, unknown inputs can be detected as such, and possibly (semi-automatically) labeled and added to the training set, so that later objects of this class can be identified.
+The group investigates on techniques to incorporate the detection of unknown into multi-class classifiers.

 Since deep learning has invaded many fields of research, this group is also meant to support other research groups and we are open to collaborate.